bet4a/d3wiki/Force-Layout.md

 <a name="force" href="Force-Layout#wiki-force">#</a> d3.layout.<b>force</b>()

-Constructs a new force-directed layout with the default settings: size 1×1, friction 0.9, distance 20, charge strength -30, gravity strength 0.1, and theta parameter 0.8.
+Constructs a new force-directed layout with the default settings: size 1×1, link strength 1, friction 0.9, distance 20, charge strength -30, gravity strength 0.1, and theta parameter 0.8.
 The default nodes and links are the empty array, and when the layout is started, the internal alpha cooling parameter is set to 0.1.
 The general pattern for constructing force-directed layouts is to set all the configuration properties, and then call [start](Force-Layout#wiki-start):

 ```javascript
 var force = d3.layout.force()